 Instructions

-MAKE THE CUPCAKES (OR CAKE)
+MAKE THE CAKE

-- In a medium bowl, sift the flour, cocoa, baking soda, baking powder, and salt together...set aside.
+- In a medium bowl, sift the flour, cocoa, baking soda, baking powder, and salt together.
+Set aside.

 - Beat in the eggs, one at a time.